tom--/Collation-to-Charset-Table/README.md

 With an understanding of how the second script works, I can edit the file to get the Sphinx charset_table rules I want.

-A line with only one character will be translated to a singleton (ie. terminal) character in the charset_table.
+A line with only one character will be translated to a singleton (i.e. terminal) character in the charset_table.
 For example in the last line above, `µ` will become “U+00b5” standing on its own in the charset_table with “-&gt;” neither before nor after it.